Skip to content

 Juvenile Delinquency: Understanding Why Teens Commit Crimes

-Natalia David November 15, 2024 5 min read
+Natalia David November 15, 2024 6 min read

 juvenile-delinquency

+Adolescence is a period of rapid emotional and neurological development, which can increase vulnerability to risky behavior.
 During adolescence individuals undergo major psychological and emotional and social transformations.
 During this natural process teenagers tend to push boundaries while they work to define themselves.
 The process of delinquent behavior among teens stems from different psychological elements which lead them past acceptable boundaries.

 1. Impulsivity and Poor Decision-Making